kumarashwin/interview-prep/Questions d'entrevue.md

 What is the Event loop?
 Node js is a single threaded application but it support concurrency via concept of event and callbacks.
 As every API of Node js are asynchronous and being a single thread, it uses async function calls to maintain the concurrency.
 Node uses observer pattern.
 Node thread keeps an event loop and whenever any task get completed, it fires the corresponding event which signals the event listener function to get executed.

+##Testing/Debugging:
+Can you explain what Test-Driven Development is?
+How do you test for the quality of your code?
+How do you make sure that your code handles different kinds of error situations?
+How do you make sure that your code is both safe and fast?
+How do you find an error in a large file with code that you cannot step through?
+Can you tell me something that you have learned about testing and quality assurance in the last year?

+##SDLC:
+Can you describe the process you use for writing a piece of code, from requirements to delivery?
+What is important when updating a product that is in production and is being used?
+How can you make sure that changes in code will not affect any other parts of the product?
+How do you create technical documentation for your products?
+What measures have you taken to make your software products more easily maintainable?
+How can you debug a system in a production environment, while it is being used?
+Can you name reasons why maintenance of software is the biggest/most expensive part of an application’s life cycle?
+How can you make sure that team members know who changed what in a software project?

+##D'autres:
+Describe the project you've worked on?
+What did you do that worked out particularly well?
+What would you do differently?
+What industry sites and blogs do you read regularly?

 ##C#:
 What is the difference between a struct and a class?
 Class: